 GDPR and your personal data

-Since 25 May 2018, the General Data Protection Regulation (AVG, or GDPR for General Data Protection Regulation) has been in force.
+Since 25 May 2018, the General Data Protection Regulation (GDPR) has been in force.
 This determines how personal data is handled in EU member states and imposes guidelines on anyone storing personal data.
-So too Volta, and in two different ways: personal data of customers that we store ourselves and personal data of third parties (customers of our customers) that we store on commission.
+This also applies to volta, and in two different ways: the personal data of our clients that we store ourselves and the personal data of third parties (our clients' customers) that we store on behalf of others.

 Data volta stores about you

-As a visitor to Volta.be, some of your data are stored automatically.
-These data allow us to provide you with a better experience on our website and to see in a general, non-individualised way how you use our website.
-It is therefore not personal data according to the definition of the AVG.
+When visiting volta.be, some of your data is stored automatically.
+This data allow us to provide you with a better experience on our website and to see in a general, non-individualised way how you use our website.
+It is therefore not personal data according to the GDPR definition.
 You can read exactly what we store and how this is done in our cookie and privacy statement.

-We do store personal data about you as a customer of Volta: data directly related to your identity.
+We do store personal data about you as a client of volta: data directly related to your identity.
 You can read a thorough definition of “personal data” here.
-In summary, it is any data ‘relating to an identified or identifiable living natural person’.
-We store this data to give you, (employee of) our customer, the best possible service.
-You should know that:
+In summary, it is any data ‘relating to an identified or identifiable natural person’.
+We store this data to give you, (employee of) our client, the best possible service.

 • we only store data that we reasonably need, such as your name, contact details and possibly your birthday (nice, because then we can congratulate you);

-• we use your data in the execution of an agreement between you and Volta and possibly also for our own marketing campaigns;
+• we use your data in the performance of any agreement concluded between you and volta and possibly also for our own marketing campaigns;

 • we never share your personal data with third parties;

-• your data will be kept as long as you are (an employee of) our customer;
+• your data will be kept as long as you are (an employee of) our client;

 • you have the right to know what data we keep at any time, to ask for it or correct it and to request that we delete it;